Lives will be lost as a result of the government's decision to

-Scientists and campaigners say lives will be lost and accuse ministers of bowing to tobacco industry lobbying.
+say scientists and campaigners who accuse ministers of bowing to tobacco

 In a written statement to the Commons, the health secretary, Jeremy Hunt, said a decision on whether to enforce plain packaging would be postponed, provoking fury among health groups and doctors, including the Tory MP Sarah Wollaston, a GP in Totnes, who tweeted: "RIP public health.
 A day of shame for this government; the only winners big tobacco, big alcohol and big undertakers."